We’re over halfway through Camp NaNoWriMo already!

-For me, April’s been going pretty quickly.
-Out of my 55 hour writing goal I’ve racked up 18 hours, which doesn’t sound like a lot but taking my late start into consideration I’m pretty pleased with my progress!
+For me, July’s been going pretty quickly.
+Out of my 20,000 word goal I’ve reached over 14,000 words, which doesn’t sound like a lot considering where we’re at but it’s a lot to me so I’m pretty pleased with my progress!

 Saying that, I still have a lot to do to catch up.
 I’m probably not the only one who’s struggled to pick up my pen sometimes and carry on, but fortunately I have a few things that help me get back on it!

 Here are a few of my tips to help keep you motivated during Camp NaNoWriMo.

 Put on some meditative music